Mom whose toddler was locked in filling washing machine: 'We were sick to our stomachs'

 "We don't want to slander the company," mother Jennifer McIver told All the Moms.
 "But at some point, we'd like to propose they add a feature so the door locks."

-LG, the company that makes the machine, did not respond when asked about adding a door lock, but in a release to All the Moms pointed to a feature that allows the door from being opened once a button is pushed and the machine is started.
+LG, the company that makes the machine, did not respond when asked about adding a door lock but in a release to All the Moms pointed to a feature that prevents the door from being opened once a button is pushed and the machine is started.

 McIver wants a permanent lock on the door before the washing machine is started.